 In 1986, the CL-215T was announced, with improvements in handling brought about by design changes to the wings and empennage, and more powerful Pratt & Whitney turboprop engines.

 Based on the success of the CL-215, the company introduced the CL-415, a new-build production series beginning in 1991.
 The CL-415 has an updated cockpit, aerodynamics enhancements and changes to the water-release system as well, creating a modern firefighting amphibious flying boat for use in detecting and suppressing forest fires.

 A multi-purpose version, the CL-415MP, was launched in 2000 to respond to growing needs in the maritime security market.

-After its acqusition of the business in late 2016 and based on feedback from current and prospective operators, Viking elected to offer an Enhanced Aerial Firefighter (EAF) option, building on the CL-215T conversion program by offering additional operator requested enhncements.
+After its acquisition of the business in late 2016 and based on feedback from current and prospective operators, Viking elected to offer an Enhanced Aerial Firefighter (EAF) option, building on the CL-215T conversion program by offering additional operator requested enhancements.
 Viking has acquired a number of CL-215 aircraft for conversion to this new CL-415EAF standard.